MelGalera/Survival-Analysis-with-R/index.md

 - \`recur\`\` : 0 = no relapse, 1 = relapse
 - `dtime` : days to death or last follow up
 - `death` : 0 = alive, 1 = dead

-## II.
-Objective

-The objective is to do survival analysis

-## III.
-Data

 Initial look at the structure and content of `insurance_df` dataset: